 Temporary Use Location of Use Hours of Use Operational Limitations Duration of Use Temporary Storage Containers and Dumpsters Temporary storage containers On a parcel or lot served by the temporary storage container.
 No encroachment onto lawn areas or sidewalks is permitted.
 No encroachment onto lawn areas or sidewalks is permitted.
-NA NA Up to five (5) days if located in a residential driveway or concurrent with a valid building permit; temporary storage containers shall be located in side and rear yards whenever feasible Temporary dumpsters On single-family detached, duplex, single- family attached, or multiplex residential property, must be located on the lot using the dumpster (or a comparable location approved by the property owners' association in the case of a condominium), set back at least one ft. from the property line on a hard surface.
-On nonresidential, multifamily, or mixed- use property, dumpsters shall be located behind buildings (where possible) and shall not obstruct required parking areas.
-NA All refuse shall be contained within the dumpster, and shall be secured if necessary to prevent it from being removed from the dumpster by wind or wildlife. one (1) week after the permit is
+NA NA Up to five (5) days if located in a residential driveway or concurrent with a valid building permit; temporary storage containers shall be located in side and rear yards whenever feasible Temporary dumpsters On single-family detached, duplex, single-family attached, or multiplex residential property, must be located on the lot using the dumpster (or a comparable location approved by the property owners' association in the case of a condominium), set back at least one ft. from the property line on a hard surface.
+On nonresidential, multifamily, or mixeduse property, dumpsters shall be located behind buildings (where possible) and shall not obstruct required parking areas.
+NA All refuse shall be contained within the dumpster, and shall be secured if necessary to prevent it from being removed from the dumpster by wind or wildlife.
+If used for construction or renovation, may remain in place for one (1) week after the permit is closed.
+If used for other purposes, up to 10 days.